zhang-haozhe/LeetcodeSolutions/README.md

-# 47. Permutations II

-Given a collection of numbers, nums, that might contain duplicates, return all possible unique permutations in any order.
+# 526. Beautiful Arrangement

+Suppose you have n integers labeled 1 through n.
+A permutation of those n integers perm (1-indexed) is considered a beautiful arrangement if for every i (1 <= i <= n), either of the following is true:

+perm[i] is divisible by i.
+i is divisible by perm[i].
+Given an integer n, return the number of the beautiful arrangements that you can construct.

 Example 1:

-Input: nums = [1,1,2]
+Input: n = 2
-Output:
+Output: 2
-[[1,1,2],
- [1,2,1],
- [2,1,1]]
+Explanation:
+The first beautiful arrangement is [1,2]:
+    - perm[1] = 1 is divisible by i = 1
+    - perm[2] = 2 is divisible by i = 2
+The second beautiful arrangement is [2,1]:
+    - perm[1] = 2 is divisible by i = 1
+    - i = 2 is divisible by perm[2] = 1
 Example 2:

-Input: nums = [1,2,3]
+Input: n = 1
-Output: [[1,2,3],[1,3,2],[2,1,3],[2,3,1],[3,1,2],[3,2,1]]
+Output: 1

 Constraints:

-1 <= nums.length <= 8
+1 <= n <= 15
--10 <= nums[i] <= 10

 # Result:

-Runtime: 56 ms, faster than 86.04% of Python3 online submissions for Permutations II.
+Runtime: 1284 ms, faster than 53.56% of Python3 online submissions for Beautiful Arrangement.
-Memory Usage: 14.4 MB, less than 89.99% of Python3 online submissions for Permutations II.
+Memory Usage: 14.2 MB, less than 69.98% of Python3 online submissions for Beautiful Arrangement.

 # Solution:

-Time complexity: O(n _ n!)
+Time complexity: O(n!)
-Space complexity: O(n _ n!)
+Space complexity: O(n!)

-Check out the solution to Permutation I, which is very similar.
-The only difference is that in each iteration, we only process the first one element if it has duplicates after as noted by "nums[i] == nums[i - 1]".

-In order to know if one element has such duplicates, we need to sort the nums array at the beginning.
+Still very similar to my other permutation problem solution.